FOSSEE/nghdl/Windows/readme.md

 3. Remove the following files at /nghdl/
     - .gitignore
     - GHDLside.md
-    - Readme.md
     - Workflow.md

-4. Place **nghdl** folder containing `src folder`, `Examples folder` & `LICENSE`under folder named eSim/
+4. Place **nghdl** folder containing `src folder`, `Example folder` & `LICENSE` under folder named eSim/

-5. Final directory structure should be:  eSim/nghdl/Examples eSim/nghdL/src
+5. Final directory structure should be:
+- eSim/nghdl/Example
+- eSim/nghdl/src
-				         eSim/nghdl/LICENSE
+- eSim/nghdl/LICENSE

-6. Compress the `eSim` folder from step 4 in 7z format (Make sure that there is folder named `eSim` inside this compressed file) and name it as `nghdl-src.7z`.
+6. Compress the `eSim` folder from step 4 in 7z format (Make sure that there is folder named `eSim` inside this compressed file) and name it as `nghdl-src.7z`.\
 (7z compression tool can be downloaded from - https://www.7-zip.org/download.html )

 7. ALong with `nghdl-src.7z` from step 5, place the following 7z files at the installer folder for eSim.
 (these can be obtained under *sources/* folder in the repository )